Game Developer (website): Interviews

 The interviews section of the site features interviews with indie game creators and developers.
 The interviewees answer a set of questions posed by the interviewer including questions regarding their inspirations and hardships.
 The page is also split into three categories: desktop, console, and mobile to organize the interviews by platform interests.

 Features

 The features section of the site consists of posts by the writers and editors of the site.
 Articles are written on any topic in the indie game sector.
 It was announced in September 2014 that there would be a collaboration with the Games We Care About Twitter page to help gamers discover alternative games recommended by developers and peers.

-There is also a Best of Features page that highlights some of the more notable freeware and indie games of current and previous years.
+There also is a Best of Features page that highlights some of the more notable freeware and indie games of current and previous years.

 Reviews

 The Reviews section of the site is written by Michael Rose starting in February 2009.
-It features reviews on the games mentioned in the “Best of Features” page to give readers a look into the game before playing it themselves.
+It features reviews on the games mentioned in the "Best of Features" page to give readers a look into the game before playing it themselves.